Thunder sheet: Usage

-The American rock band The Grateful Dead also used thunder machines.
+The American rock band The Grateful Dead, for example, were also notable for using thunder machines.

 Theatre

-Simpler machines were employed in the theatre, such as rolling a ball down a trough striking wooden cleats.
-It is called the "thunder run."
+Prior to the invention of the thunder sheet, alternative machines had been employed in the theatre, such as rolling a ball down a trough striking wooden cleats.
+Such a machine was called a "thunder run", and variations are often still used today, as well as the thunder sheet.